 Goal 4: Training - Build a foundation and provide advanced professional development through dedication for constant improvement.
 Focusing on the specialized needs and requirements of our members and citizens.
-Objective 4B Timeframe: End of Fourth Quarter of 2023 Assigned: Battalion Chief Matt Carson Objective Critical Tasks Performance Measurement Commitment to employee development through leadership, tactical concepts, and task level superiority on all levels of the organization.
+Objective 4B Timeframe: End of Fourth Quarter of 2023 Assigned: Battalion Chief Matt Carson Objective Objective Critical Tasks Performance Measurement Commitment to employee development through leadership, tactical concepts, and task level superiority on all levels of the organization.
 Develop training SOP that matches our operations, training, and Blue Card.
-Operations is leading all SOP updates and changes.
-Expected completion TBD.
+2023- The department contracted with Lexipol to standardize and update SOPs.
+Committee was formed and is facilitating that process.
+Expected due date TBD.
 Blue card training will continue in house.
 Standardized mentor programs for all ranks.
-Captain and Engineer mentor programs are complete, paramedic is completed and is now listed as the paramedic preparatory course, Battalion Chief is being developed by Battalion Chiefs.
+Captain and Engineer mentor programs are complete, paramedic is completed and is now listed as the paramedic preparatory course.
+The Battalion Chief mentor program should be finalized in 2024.
 Implement a succession plan.
 Plan for academy succession complete.
 Informal and targeted succession planning in progress, with target for one month of onboarding training for new employees/upgrades in training division leadership.
 Three vacancies in 2022.
+2023- Training Division continues successional planning for the division and the academy.
 Encourage employees to obtain relevant certifications based on their job duties and desired career path.
 Encouragement of employees is ongoing.
 There is a need for those that could promote but balance is needed for those not quite ready to promote or move to the next step.
 Engineer, and wildland are straightforward.
 Company Officer has COTC/leadership classes above and beyond.
 Develop a committee to review and evaluate the program on an on-going basis.
 This group (Lurvey, Baker, Stanko, Carson, M. Jones) is current working group-appraisal.
 Meeting quarterly.
 Looking to unify training steering committee above to academy steering committee in 2022.
+2023- Training division representatives work together annually to complete a formal program appraisal.